alhint/commonplace/_posts/product/2019-07-23-get-ahead-of-failure.md

 ---
-title: "An interview question for management"
+title: "Get ahead of failure"
 created_at: "2019-07-23"
 attribution: "Lilly Dobreva"
 publication: "The Best Question to Ask in Interviews"